Gilgai

 A gilgai is a small, ephemeral lake formed from a surface depression in expanding clay soils.
 Gilgai is also used to refer to the overall micro-relief in such areas, consisting of mounds and depressions.
-The name comes from an Australian Aboriginal word meaning small water hole.
+The word gilgai came into English from both Wiradjuri and Gamiliarraay languages.
 The pools are commonly a few metres across and less than 30 cm deep but, in some instances, they may be several metres deep and up to 100 m across.
 Gilgais are found worldwide wherever there are cracking clay soils and marked wet and dry seasons.
 Gilgais are also called melonholes, crabholes, hogwallows, or puff and shelf formations.

 Formation

 Gilgais are thought to form in vertisols through repeated cycles of swelling when wet and subsequent shrinkage upon drying.
 That action, known as argillipedoturbation, causes the soil to crack when dry, allowing loose soil material to fill the cracks.
 When the soil swells upon subsequent re-wetting, the soil pressure cannot be dispersed into the now-full cracks and the soil is forced sideways causing a mound to form between cracks and a depression to form at the location of the crack.
 That process is then exaggerated as the depressions hold water and thus become wetter and swell more than the mounds, causing even greater shrinkage and cracking.
 In addition, the cracks channel water deeply into the soil, causing even greater swelling and subsequent cracking of the depression areas.
 Each cycle of swelling, shrinkage and cracking becomes more exaggerated and the landscape eventually becomes covered by a repeated pattern of mounds and depressions.
 The depressions hold surface water during wet seasons.